|

 Ms. Sophia joined the TLC family in May 2022.
 Living in Colorado her whole life, she moved to Sterling while earning her A.A. degree, and then move to Gunnison to earn her B.A. in Sociology and Psychology.
 She spent almost two years in the preschool wing before moving into the Pinecone classroom, where she became the Mentor.
 She finds immense joy working with and watching the children grow and learn, hopefully doing it for a long time. |

-Sophia Privette - Pinecones Mentor
+Sophia Privette - Oak Grove Mentor

 Ms. Jayde joined the Timberline family in April 2023 as a Pinecone co-teacher.
 She is a Colorado native born in Frisco and has lived in summit ever since.
 She shortly attended school in Grand Junction for nursing but realized after the pandemic that she wanted to work with children.
 Being from Summit County, she loves to be outdoors and thinks it is an important part of learning.
 She is currently attending college classes to become an art teacher to further her career.
 She is very excited to have a relationship with her students, families, and her peers!